 Realistically, is it possible just to concentrate on one marketing tactic and ignore the others?
+So just do SEO, or throw yourself into Social Media marketing?
 Not exactly, but you can be very focused about which ones you use and channel your energy towards a smaller number of activities, doing each of them exceptionally, rather than spreading yourself so thinly that you aren't doing anything as well as you would like.

 With so many options it is really difficult to narrow it down and to decide where to direct the majority of your time/energy/budget.